Skip to main content

 Article 8: Engaging third parties

-Article 9: secondment to the client
+Article 9: Secondment to client

 Article 10: Execution periods